ftrias/TeensyDebug/README.md

 ===========================================
 By Fernando Trias, June 2020

-This module provides breakpoint support for the Teensy 3/4 platform from PJRC without need for an external debug interface.
+This module provides breakpoint support for the Teensy 4 (and 3.x in the future) platform from PJRC without need for an external debug interface.
 The module provides:

 1. GDB Remote Serial Protocol stub so that GDB can connect to the Teensy and perform live debugging.